What are the IT outsourcing trends to look out for in 2024? Take note of what’s trending today and what we need to look out for in the coming months.

 5. Blockchain Services on the rise

 Statista reports that blockchain has taken the business world by storm.
-The global spending on blockchain solutions forecast shows that it will reach almost $19 billion by 2024.
+The forecast shows that global spending on blockchain solutions will reach almost $19 billion by 2024.
 This helps companies have a tamper-evident electronic ledger that is perfect for the following operations:

 - Data validation